the-andy-franklin/react-like-router/README.md

 ## Usage

-Can only be used on a route that ends in a wildcard (`routes/anything*.tsx`).
-Router must be given the route URL and the file URL so that it can reconstruct the fresh routes.
-Routes can be nested within each other without needing another Router component
+Can only be used on a route that ends in a wildcard (`routes/*.tsx`).
+Router must be given the path URL to function.
+It can be passed the file URL to make it work with the Deno Fresh router.

 ```tsx
 <Router